Should You Lease or Buy a Copier in Colorado? 2025 Cost Breakdown

 Final Thoughts: What’s the Best Choice for You?

-Go with buying if you want long-term savings and don’t mind managing maintenance on your own (or through a service contract).
+- Go with buying if you want long-term savings and are comfortable managing your own service or contract.

-No matter which path you take, the goal is the same: to keep your office running smoothly and your documents flowing without a hitch.
+No matter which path you choose, the goal is the same: to keep your office running efficiently and affordably.

-At ABT, we help Colorado businesses every day find copier solutions that actually work for them—not just on paper, but in real-world use.
-Whether you lease or buy, we’re here to help you do it right.
+At ABT, we help Colorado businesses make informed copier decisions daily.
+Whether leasing or buying, we’re here to help you do it right.

 Want Help Deciding?

 Let’s take 10 minutes to talk through your options.
-We’ll ask a few questions about your workflow, budget, and goals—then give you a recommendation that makes sense.
-No pressure, just practical advice.
+We’ll ask a few questions about your workflow, budget, and goals—then give you a practical recommendation.

 📞 Call us or book a quick consultation